OPEC and allies set for another crude output increase

 This has been reflected in recent movements in crude prices.

-World oil prices rose sharply ahead of the meeting on Tuesday, jumping more than two percent, with the US WTI trading above $68 a barrel -- levels unseen since October 2018.
+World oil prices rose sharply ahead of the meeting Tuesday, jumping by more than two percent, with the US WTI trading above $68 a barrel -- levels unseen since October 2018.

-Aside from demand, the other factor OPEC and its allies must take into account are the actions of other oil-rich states such as the world's number one producer, the United States.
+Aside from demand, the other factor OPEC and its allies must take into account are the actions of other oil-rich states such as the world's leading producer, the United States.

 Changes among the alliance's members themselves will no doubt also be on the agenda.